Splitter88/orion_test/README.md

 1. **Install dependencies**:
 2. **Run deploy.sh**:
-    *This will start minikube, configure kubeconfig path for Pulumi and run the Pulumi program to deploy the environment.
+    *This will start minikube, configure kubeconfig path for Pulumi and run the Pulumi program to deploy the environment.*
+        **Alternatively, setup.sh can be used as a backup, but it is not fully supported.**